mycumycu/X4-External-App/readme.md

 ## Making sever executable from source

-In order to build executable of X4 External App server yourself:
+In order to build the executable of X4 External App server yourself:

 1. Clone this repo with the command:
    `git clone https://github.com/mycumycu/X4-External-App.git`